safaebaamel/safaebaamel/README.md

 :heart: Programming | :black_heart: Reading | :blue_heart: Sharing Peace Among Discord Servers

-Hello, I'm Safae, a Full-stack developer, a knowledge seeker, a tutor, a speaker ..
+Hello, I'm Safae, a .NET/Angular developer, a knowledge seeker, a tutor, a speaker ..
 It depends on what activated mode I'm at ✌🏽🕖

 - 🔭 I'm currently a Full-stack Developer at RedMind Tech 😀😃
 - 👩‍💼 Quick Digital Media Co-Founder and CEO 💻⚛️😃